MicrosoftDocs/azure-devops-docs/docs/artifacts/quickstarts/python-cli.md

 ---
 title: Publish and consume packages from the CLI
-description: Publish and consume Python packages from the command line interface ms.technology: devops-artifacts ms.topic: quickstart ms.date: 03/10/2021
+description: Publish and consume Python packages from the command-line interface ms.technology: devops-artifacts ms.topic: quickstart ms.date: 03/10/2021